-- (1) If the independent school official or home study parent wishes to submit a complaint, the official shall provide to the Agency the basis of the noncompliance by the LEA with the applicable independent school provisions in these rules; and - (2) The LEA shall forward the appropriate documentation to the Agency. - (3) (i) If the independent school official is dissatisfied with the decision of the Agency, the official may submit a complaint to the Secretary of the U.S. Office of Education by providing the information on noncompliance described in paragraph (b)(1) of this section; and - (ii) The Agency shall forward the appropriate documentation to the Secretary.
+- (1) If the independent school official or home study parent wishes to submit a complaint, the official shall provide to the AOE the basis of the noncompliance by the LEA with the applicable independent school provisions in these rules; and - (2) The LEA shall forward the appropriate documentation to the AOE. - (3) If the independent school official is dissatisfied with the decision of the AOE, the official may submit a complaint to the Secretary of the U.S. Office of Education by providing the information on noncompliance described in paragraph (b)(1) of this section; and - (4) The AOE shall forward the appropriate documentation to the Secretary.

-2368.1.6 Services Plan and Record Keeping (34 CFR §300.132)
+2367.1.6 Services Plan and Record Keeping (34 C.F.R. § 300.132)

-- (a) Consistent with Rule 2368.1.3 and 2368.1.4, a services plan shall be developed and implemented for each child with a disability who has been designated by the LEA in which the independent school or home study program is located to receive special education and related services. - (b) Record keeping.
-Each LEA shall maintain in its records, and provide to the Agency, the following information related to independent school and home study children:

-- (1) The number of children evaluated;

-- (2) The number of children determined to be children with disabilities; and

-- (3) The number of children served.
+- (a) Consistent with Rule 2367.1.3 and 2367.1.4, a services plan shall be developed and implemented for each child with a disability who has been designated by the LEA in which the independent school or home study program is located to receive special education and related services. - (b) Record keeping.
+Each LEA shall maintain in its records, and provide to the Agency, the following information related to independent school and home study children: - (1) The number of children evaluated; - (2) The number of children determined to be children with disabilities; and - (3) The number of children served.

-2368.1.7 Equitable Services Determined (34 CFR §300.137)
+2367.1.7 Equitable Services Determined (34 C.F.R. § 300.137)

-- (a) No independent school or home study child who is eligible for special education and related services has an individual right to receive some or all of the special education and related services that the child would receive if enrolled in a public school. - (b) Decisions. - (1) Decisions about the services that will be provided to independent school and home study children who are eligible for special education and related services shall be made in accordance with paragraph (c) of this section and Rule 2368.1.5.1(c). - (2) The LEA where the independent school or home study program is located shall make the final decisions with respect to the services to be provided to eligible parentally-placed independent school or home study children. - (c) Services plan for each child served under this section.
-If an eligible child is enrolled in an independent school or home study program by the child's parents and will receive special education or related services from an LEA, the LEA shall-- - (1) Initiate and conduct meetings to develop, review, and revise a services plan for the child, in accordance with Rule 2368.1.7.1 (b); and - (2) Ensure that a representative of the independent school or home study program attends each meeting.
+- (a) No independent school or home study child who is eligible for special education and related services has an individual right to receive some or all of the special education and related services that the child would receive if enrolled in a public school. - (b) Decisions. - (1) Decisions about the services that will be provided to independent school and home study children who are eligible for special education and related services shall be made in accordance with subsection (c) below and Rule 2367.1.5.1(c). - (2) The LEA where the independent school or home study program is located shall make the final decisions with respect to the services to be provided to eligible parentally-placed independent school or home study children.

+- (c) Services plan for each child served under this section.
+If an eligible child is enrolled in an independent school or home study program by the child's parents and will receive special education or related services from an LEA, the LEA shall-- - (1) Initiate and conduct meetings to develop, review, and revise a services plan for the child, in accordance with Rule 2367.1.7.1 (b); and - (2) Ensure that a representative of the independent school or home study program attends each meeting.
 If the representative cannot attend, the LEA shall use other methods to ensure participation by the independent school or home study program, including individual or conference telephone calls.

-2368.1.7.1 Equitable Services Provided (34 CFR §300.138)
+2367.1.7.1 Equitable Services Provided (34 C.F.R. § 300.138)